irony/pureact/README.md

 - Redux is a great idea but should have been included
 - Pure functions are a great way of describing components

-## What is this for?
+## Current state
-I don't expect anyone to start replacing React to this anytime soon.
-However this lib can be seen as a way to learn another way of creating React apps where you really don't need more than a few basic concepts which means the components becomes stateless and without side-effects which makes them a lot easier to handle.
+The lib has been used in production for a year without any problems.
+With the latest development in React which moves in the same direction (pure functions and state/hooks included you start to wonder why not just use 66 lines of clde instead of thousands?

 Let me know if you miss anything important.
 Either send a pull request or issue.
 I'm going to try to keep this lib as tiny as possible.

 ## License

-MIT, &copy; Copyright 2017 Christian Landgren @ Iteam
+MIT, &copy; Copyright 2019 Christian Landgren @ Iteam